Some women are at increased risk for health problems during pregnancy.

 Important risk factors include the following:

 - Overweight and obesity.1 Being overweight or obese increases the risk for complications such as gestational diabetes and preeclampsia.
 Infants of overweight or obese mothers also have an increased risk of their babies having neural tube defects (NTDs) or congenital heart defects and being stillborn or being large for their gestational age.

 - Young or old maternal age.
-About 1 in every 6.5 infants born in 2014 in the United States was born to a woman aged 35 or older.2 While common, pregnancy after age 35 does increase the risk for complications during pregnancy such as stillbirth and for NTDs.3 In addition, teenage mothers are more likely to deliver early, putting their infant at risk for complications.4
+According to the CDC, more women age 35 and older are giving birth than ever before.2 While common, pregnancy after age 35 does increase the risk for complications during pregnancy such as stillbirth and for NTDs.3 In addition, teenage mothers are more likely to deliver early, putting their infant at risk for complications.4

 - Problems in previous pregnancies.
 Women who have experienced preeclampsia, stillbirth, or preterm labor before or who have had an infant born small for gestational age are at increased risk for problems during the current pregnancy.